-In preparing the financial statements, management is responsible for assessing the ability of the Company to continue as going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative, but to do so.
+In preparing the financial statements, management is responsible for assessing the ability of Yield Microelectronics Corporation to continue as going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate Yield Microelectronics Corporation or to cease operations, or has no realistic alternative, but to do so.

-The responsibilities of the governing body (including the audit committee) include overseeing the financial reporting process of the Company.
+The responsibilities of the governing body (including the audit committee) include overseeing the financial reporting process of Yield Microelectronics Corporation.

-Auditors' Responsibilities for the Audit of the Financial Statements report that includes our opinion.
+Auditors' Responsibilities for the Audit of the Financial Statements

+Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditors' report that includes our opinion.
 Reasonable assurance is a high level of assurance but is not a guarantee that an audit conducted in accordance with GAAS will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken in the basis of these financial statements.